-The Ruskin will continue to offer a series of unique and highly specialised courses on the study of Human Anatomy.
-Tutor and artist Sarah Simblet, who teaches our first year BFA students a one-year course in anatomy, and sculptor and medical artist Eleanor Crook together teach Art & Anatomy, (Course One and Course Two); Head and Neck (Portraiture) Anatomy; and Sculpting the Body: Anatomy, Life Modelling and Écorché.
+For artists wanting even more in-depth exploration of the human body, the Ruskin will continues to offer its unique and highly specialised course on Anatomy.
+Tutor and artist Sarah Simblet, who teaches anatomy to our first year BFA undergraduates, and sculptor and medical artist Eleanor Crook together teach Art & Anatomy, which will be offered twice in 2018.

-The summer programme will also include courses in Drawing, such as Botanical Drawing, The New Sylva, Drawing Trees, and the Drawing Book, subjects based on books by Sarah Simblet In addition, there will be two courses on an Introduction to Life Drawing that will be taught by Ruskin alumna and artist, Tara Benjamin-Morgan.
+The summer programme will also include courses in Drawing, such as Botanical Drawing; The New Sylva: Drawing Trees, and The Drawing Book, subjects based on books by Sarah Simblet.
+These courses include in-depth studio practice alongside excursions to gardens and landscapes.

 If you are eligible for one of the discounted rates, please remember to bring some ID with you for the first day of the course.

 Once you have placed a booking on the online store, you will receive an email and so will the Ruskin, that confirms your place.
-Two weeks before the start of your programme, you will then receive full details about the course including a daily schedule.
+Shortly before the start of the programme, you will receive full details about the course including a daily schedule.

 The Ruskin reserves the right to cancel a course up to one month before the start date of a course, beyond that point, a course will be guaranteed.
 If a course is cancelled by the school, participants will be refunded in full.